CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Review the response, which should provide a numbered list of sights to see in Paris.

 1. When you are done, you can close the browser window.

+### Review

+In this Module, you have completed the following tasks:
+- Created a project in the Azure AI Foundry portal
+- Explored generative AI in Azure AI Foundry's chat playground

+## Learn more

+This lab demonstrated only some of the capabilities of the AI Generative AI service.
+To learn more about what you can do with this service, see the [Generative AI](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/evaluate-generative-ai-app) page.

+## You have successfully completed this lab.